Bobby Majors

-Robert Owen Majors (born July 7, 1949) is a former American football defensive back who played one season with the Cleveland Browns of the National Football League (NFL).
-He was drafted by the Philadelphia Eagles in the third round of the 1972 NFL Draft.
-Majors played college football at the University of Tennessee, Knoxville.
-He was a consensus All-American in 1971.
+Robert Owen Majors (born July 7, 1949) is an American former professional football player who was a defensive back for one season with the Cleveland Browns of the National Football League (NFL).
+He played college football for the Tennessee Volunteers, earning unanimous All-American honors in 1971.
+Majors was selected by the Philadelphia Eagles in the third round of the 1972 NFL draft.
 He was also a member of the Memphis Southmen of the World Football League (WFL).
 He is the younger brother of former Tennessee head coach Johnny Majors.

 College career

 In 1970, Majors set the single-season Tennessee Volunteers record for interceptions with ten and the Volunteers led the NCAA with 36 interceptions.
 He returned punts and kicks as a member of the Volunteers.
 He holds the school records for career punt returns with 117 and career punt return yardage with 1,163.
 Majors had 13 career interceptions at Tennessee.
 He was named to the University of Tennessee 100-year team as the "Defensive Back of All Time".
 He was a consensus All-American in 1971.
 He was named All-SEC in 1970 and 1971.
 Majors was named to the 2011 SEC Football Legends Class.